LightHearts UK Mental Wellbeing Course - Week 10

 We really hope it’s helped you in some way.
 Take all the methods you’ve enjoyed, take all of our mental fixits and make your own set of mental fixits.
 Imagine you have a tool box and stock it full of those mental fixits and the techniques that work for you and build yourself a beautiful shining suit of armour to protect you from all your anxiety and all the bad times.
 Put it on when you’re feeling low or scared.
 And keep your heart open to all the good things that are out there.
 Because they are out there.
 They’re just a bit hidden sometimes.
 And whenever you feel yourself losing your way again, come back to us here.
 Do the course again.
 And again.
 And again.
 Looking after your mental health is a lifelong commitment so if you need some extra help, just come back to us.

 We've also put together a special E-Book that you can download and take with you wherever you are.
 It's called Mental Fixits - Reduce Anxiety & Low Mood in 10 Weeks.
 It details everything in the course but also includes extra bonus chapters with some very personal stories from us about our own mental health issues - battles with anxiety, depression, eating disorders and addiction, including how Liz lost an incredible eight stone in weight only to realise that it wasn't her weight that was the root of her unhappiness.
 We've had to screw up a lot of courage to write these chapters but we've been very open and honest in the book about the difficulties we've been through so we hope that you'll be able to relate to some of our experiences and take some inspiration from how we've been able to overcome them.
 It's not obligatory, but if you want to download the book and help contribute to our project, feel free to click the link below.
+(And it's free for those who have Kindle Unlimited!).

 We'd also like to extend a special thank you to all the lovely people who donated to the project.
 Please check out our Credits & Thank Yous Page to find out who and discover more about their wonderful work.
 We also list some useful books for further reading on that page, so you can continue to help yourself and work on your mental wellbeing in your own time.